Zero Emissions Bus Project • Santa Clara, CA

 Completion Date: 2022

-Soteria is leading the following tasks and activities:
+Soteria’s responsibilities included the following tasks and activities:

 • Safety and Security Certification Program Plan – Support and facilitate the preparation of the SSCPP and update the document as required during project duration.

-• Preliminary Hazard Analysis (PHA) Report – Support and facilitate the preparation of a PHA and coordinate its compliance with final design, construction and testing.
+• Preliminary Hazard Analysis (PHA) Report – Support and facilitate the preparation of a PHA and coordinate its compliance with final design, construction, and testing.

-• Threat and Vulnerability Analysis (TVA) Report – Support and facilitate the preparation of a TVA and verify compliance with final design, construction and testing.
+• Threat and Vulnerability Analysis (TVA) Report – Support and facilitate the preparation of a TVA and verify compliance with final design, construction, and testing.

 • Operating Hazard Analysis (OHA) – Support and facilitate the preparation of an OHA and review the draft and final analysis.
 Verify compliance with final design and as constructed improvements.

-• Safety and Security Certification Review Team (SSCRT) Support – Provide key Lead / support for the SSCRT meetings, including scheduling, meeting minutes and presentation of final certification packages.
+• Safety and Security Certification Review Team (SSCRT) Support – Provide key lead / support for the SSCRT meetings, including scheduling, meeting minutes, and presentation of final certification packages.

-• Fire / Life Safety (F/LS) Committee Support – Schedule meetings, prepare meeting minutes and facilitate resolution of action items.
+• Fire / Life Safety (F/LS) Committee Support – Schedule meetings, prepare meeting minutes, and facilitate resolution of action items.

 • Design Criteria Conformance Checklists – Develop and prepare Safety and Security Certification Design Checklists.
-Coordinate and facilitate Checklist verification, audits and certification of completed checklists, including presentation at SSCRT meetings for final acceptance.
+Coordinate and facilitate Checklist verification, audits, and certification of completed checklists, including presentation at SSCRT meetings for final acceptance.

-• Construction / Specification Conformance Checklists – Coordinate and facilitate Checklist verification, audits and certification of completed checklists, including presentation at SSCRT meetings for final acceptance.
+• Construction / Specification Conformance Checklists – Coordinate and facilitate Checklist verification, audits, and certification of completed checklists, including presentation at SSCRT meetings for final acceptance.

 • Provide reviews of in-progress design plans and specifications.
 Develop language for the contractor safety/security requirements in the construction specifications.